InesZenkri/Makefile/beyond_basics.md

 ```
 >The clean target, marked as .PHONY, allows executing the clean command without considering if a file named clean exists.
 Running make clean will remove the main executable and the object files (file1.o, file2.o, file3.o), effectively cleaning up the unnecessary files generated during compilation.

+In the examples/first_step directory, a Makefile demonstrates this process.